facebookresearch/ParlAI/parlai/crowdsourcing/tasks/acute_eval/README.md

 Once you have successfully completed a run of ACUTE-Eval, it's time to analyze your results.
 We provide a handy script that does everything for you!

-To analyze results, run the following command, specifying the ACUTE-Eval run ID and the path to the ACUTE-Eval pairings file:
+To analyze results, run the following command, specifying the ACUTE-Eval run ID (printed to the command line upon launching the ACUTE-Evals) and the path to the ACUTE-Eval pairings file that you specified with `mephisto.blueprint.pairings_filepath`:
 ```
-python parlai/crowdsourcing/tasks/fast_acute/analysis.py \
+python parlai/crowdsourcing/tasks/acute_eval/analysis.py \
---run-id ${RUN_ID} \
+--run-ids ${RUN_ID} \
 --pairings-filepath ${PATH_TO_PAIRINGS_FILE} \
 --outdir ${OUTPUT_FOLDER}
 ```
 For analyzing results from a Fast ACUTE run (see below), use the `--root-dir` flag to specify the Fast ACUTE root directory (`mephisto.blueprint.root_dir`) instead of specifying the `--pairings-filepath` and `--outdir` flags.

-The script will analyze the results, and save files with information such as the win/loss rate and significance scores.
+The script will analyze the results and save files with information such as the win/loss rate and significance scores.

 Generated result files include the following:
 1. A CSV file of the win rates of all model pairs, as is typically shown when displaying ACUTE-Eval results in papers.
 These can be viewed by running a command like `cat acute_eval_<timestamp>.grid.csv | column -t -s, | less -S`.